 - Is the application free of spelling and punctuation errors? - Are all required materials included? - Is the application clear and concise?
-Is it detailed enough to make an appropriate evaluation of the proposed project?

-- 5) Annual HPF Apportionment and Match Requirements.
+Is it detailed enough to make an appropriate evaluation of the proposed project? - 5) Annual HPF Apportionment and Match Requirements.
 The National Historic Preservation Act requires the annual apportionment to the State Historic Preservation Office to be matched (60/40) by non-federal funds with the one exception of Community Development Block Grant funds which may be used as match (HPF Grants Manual 1997, Chapter 14, L 2 b).
 This applies both to the Department of Archaeology and Historic Preservation and its sub grantees.
-Currently, DAHP matches its annual HPF grant through state general funds as well as through match provided by pass-through grants to local governments. - 6) Grant Period.
+Currently, DAHP matches its annual HPF grant through state general funds so match is not required this year for by pass-through grants to CLGs. - 6) Grant Period.
 The grant period is twelve months, from October 1 to September 30.
-For FY18, the product due date will be August 31, 2018 and all reimbursement requests must be in by September 30, 2018.
+For FY21, the product due date will be September 3, 2021 and all reimbursement requests must be in by September 30, 2021.
+THERE WILL BE NO EXTENSIONS GRANTED.